CloudMracek/PSBW/README.md

 ```

 ### Get the toolchain on Linux
-You can spawn it from source using this [compile script](https://github.com/grumpycoders/pcsx-redux/blob/main/tools/linux-mips/spawn-compiler.sh)
+You can spawn it from source using this [compile script](https://github.com/grumpycoders/pcsx-redux/blob/main/tools/linux-mips/spawn-compiler.sh) by pcsx-redux
 ```
 chmod +x spawn-compiler.sh
 sudo ./spawn-compiler.sh